2 people doing yoga, one doing handstand the other other stretching

 WHAT DID WE FIND OUT?

-Running for the win, with almost a quarter of the nation (23%) listing it as the form of exercise that delivers the most results.
+• Running remains a top choice, with almost a quarter (23%) of the nation identifying it as the most effective form of exercise.

 Lucas Bernardini e Camila Peralta conduzem aula de yoga para fortalecimento